Ian-Kubo/Ian-Kubo.github.io/essays/Reflect_SMART_Questions.md

 This example therefore demonstrates an important lesson: the responsibility for communicating a programming problem clearly belongs primarily to the person asking the question.
 If the programmer has not determined what the expected behavior actually is, has not attempted a solution, and cannot explain where the attempt failed, the people trying to help must first solve the communication problem before they can solve the programming problem.

 For a software engineer, learning to avoid this situation is valuable.
-The process of defining the expected behavior, attempting a solution, identifying the failure, and communicating that failure precisely is not just good Stack Overflow etiquette—it is good software engineering.
+The process of defining the expected behavior, attempting a solution, identifying the failure, and communicating that failure precisely is not just good Stack Overflow etiquette, it is good software engineering.

 # Case Study: Smart Question